Rare Things for a Rare Life

 Some time passed, ending with a telltale rustling in the bushes.

-Edal looked for his attendant, who should have been making his own pass at the boar, while it was focused on its first attacker.
-There was no sign of the man, blast him.
-Not that it was an issue.
-The creature would bleed out in only minutes.
+Edal looked for his attendant, who should have been making his own pass at the boar.
+There was no sign of the man; blast him.
+Not that he needed him.
+The creature would bleed out in only moments.

 Edal circled slowly, inspecting his prize.
 It was indeed magnificent.

 His only warnings were a soft footfall and a glint of light.
-Then there was only pain and darkness.
+Then only pain and darkness.

-Snuffles from the bushes indicated the presence of more wild boars.
+Snuffles from the bushes indicated more wild boar.
 Scooping up the king’s sword, he slid his spear deep into the underbrush.
-It had been perfect against the monarch, but was too unwieldy against multiple beasts.
+It was perfect against the monarch but was too unwieldy against multiple beasts.
 The long sword would serve better.
-The killer-for-hire slipped away before they could reach him.

-While running back to his mount, he relished the thought of what the boars would do to the king’s body.
-There’d be no signs he’d ever been there.
-It was a very good day indeed.
+He ran to his mount, relishing the thought of what the wild animals would do to the king’s body.
+There’d be no signs the assassin had ever been there.
+It was a good day indeed.

-He even had a trophy to remember it by, at least until he returned to Lorness.
+He even had a trophy to remember it by, at least until he returned to Lorness, where Earl Melazera would claim it.
 He hooked the king’s long sword in his belt.

-Gaelib and others were quickly on the scene, but not soon enough.
-It was grizzly indeed.
-Clearly, the king had killed one boar, but it hadn’t been alone.
+The king had killed one boar, but it hadn’t been alone.
 Two sows had mauled him, one ripping at King Edal’s face, the second at an arm.
-Both were dead before Melazera arrived, yet he was mesmerized by the ferocity of the damage they’d done.
+All were dead now.

 No one will doubt what happened.
 The nobles will blame themselves for leaving the king alone, so they could be the first to kill a boar.
 People are so predictable.